loneliness and mental health

 feeling lonely from time to time is a common experience, but some people have a deep feeling of loneliness that does not go away

-Feeling lonely is a common experience, but some people have a deep feeling of loneliness that sometimes does not go away.
-Feeling lonely does not necessarily mean you are alone, many people who experience loneliness can be surrounded by friends and family and have active social lives.
+Feeling lonely is a common experience that can impact your mental health, but some people have a deep feeling of loneliness that sometimes does not go away.
+Feeling lonely does not necessarily mean you are alone.
+Many people who experience loneliness can be surrounded by friends and family and have active social lives.

 Mental health problems such as anxiety, depression, PTSD, eating disorders, or Obsessive Compulsive Disorder (OCD) can make you feel especially lonely.
 When you’re dealing with these things, you might end up skipping things you used to enjoy, which just makes loneliness worse.
 If you’re lonely for a long time, it can even make existing mental health problems like depression and anxiety feel stronger.